count-sum/IPFS-Uploader/README.md

 Project can be accessed here : http://ipfs-uploader.surge.sh/

 Description:

 This Project is a POE for a platform which enables a user to upload files to IPFS , and check through the app’s database of existing files.
+The Smart Contracts have been deployed on Ropsten so you will interact with that testnet when accessing the app.

 The project will have 1 actor: